 The project includes:

-- Constructing safety improvements at the intersection of OR 99W and Orrs Corner Road.
+- Constructing a northbound left turn lane at the intersection of OR 99W and Orrs Corner Road.

 - Constructing a modern roundabout at the intersection of OR 99W and Clow Corner Road.